Beyond Extractivism

 Useful reports & publications

 A how-to guide for resisting mining and extractivism anywhere and everywhere.
-Written by Carlos Zorilla, a community organiser and anti-extractive campaigner from Intag, Ecuador, this is a how-to guide for… Read More
+Read this classic how-to guide for resisting mining, re-designed by the Yes to Life, No to Mining solidarity… Read More

 We live in a time of multiple, complex crises.
 There are no easy answers.
 Working to uphold the health and diversity of our living planet is always rewarding, but we think you’ll agree it can sometimes feel like swimming against the stream.
 And yet like salmon we leap, and more often than you might expect, we make it.
 We invite you to make the next leap with us by making a donation of any size.
 Thank you for your solidarity.